holaphil/amazing-maple-e08ae/src/pages/portfolio/index.md

 ---
 title: Work
 subtitle: >-
-  Over the past 20+ years, I've managed products and within startups and larger organizations to help identify, build, and launch new brands.
+  Over the past 20+ years, I've worked with startups and large organizations helping them identify, build, and launch innovative services and brands.
 You will find some of those roles listed below.
 layout_style: tiles
 seo:
   title: Phil Thomas DiGiulio / Work